 Partners were welcomed by NORTH Link Executive Director Chris James, who highlighted four key recommendations received from early roundtables and consultations.
 The following recommendations have since been an integral aspect of MNFG’s actions:

-- Establish industry-owned representative organisation
+- establish an industry-owned representative organisation

-- Establish an innovation cluster
+- establish an innovation cluster

-- Establish a skills cluster
+- establish a skills cluster

-2018 trade shows & future activities
+2018 trade shows and future activities

 Words from MNFG partner